JereKuusela/valheim-expand_world_prefabs/README.md

   - `all`: The is sent to all clients.
   - ZDO id: The RPC is sent to the owner of this ZDO.
     - Parameters are supported.
 For example `<zdo>` can be useful.
+- chance (default: `1`): Chance to trigger.
+- weight (optional): When set, only one of the weighted RPCs is selected.
+  - All weights are summed and the probability is `weight / sum`.
+  - Sum is at least 1, so with low weights there is a chance to not trigger anything.
 - delay (P): Delay in seconds for the RPC call.
-- chance (default: `1`): Chance to trigger.
 - repeat (default: `0`): How many times the RPC is repeated.
 - repeatInterval (default: `0`): Interval in seconds between repeats.
-- repeatChance (default: `1`): Chance to trigger for each repeat.
+- repeatChance (default: `1`): Chance to trigger for each attempt (including the original).
 - source (P): ZDO id.
 The RPC call is faked to be from owner of this ZDO.
   - Parameters are supported.
 For example `<zdo>` can be useful.
 - packaged: If true, the parameters are sent as a package.
 Default is false.